oblinger/HookAnchorApp/Log/TXT/Writing/Politics/Palestinians/Palestinians.md

 # LOG

+### 2024-11-14  Tighter Intro

+The two state solution for Palestinian freedom simply cannot work:

+Israeli's will never lift their boot off the necks of the Palestinians when a percentage will immediately use those new freedoms to maximize Israeli death.

+And the percent of Palestinians ready to kill Israelis can't drop to zero while the Israeli boot is firmly on their neck.

+This is an unbreakable deadlock.
+Concessions might lower the percentage, but not close enough to zero to allow lifting of the boot.
+And without lifting the boot, how much concession can one make?
+Not enough.

+The solution it to split Palestinians into a third group where individals can SELF SELECT to align with Israel.
+Over time

 ### 2024-04-12  Dillion updates to the plan

 Dillon, your response was so good it merited my thinking before responding.
 Sorry I took so long!